rshah1990/TensorFlow/structure_data/README.md

-# Wide and Deep Neural model for structure data
+# Wide and Deep model for structure data

 In this notebook we will cover how to create Wide and Deep model for strcutured data with tf.keras layers with below tensorflow features.
 I will also share references like youtube videos & notebooks which has inspired this work.